SBNSoftware/SBNSoftware.github.io/sbnd_calibration_database_instructions_how_to_manage.md

-**Author:** Marina Reggiani-Guzzo, PDRA at the University of Edinburgh (Last update: 24/May/2024)
+**Author:** Marina Reggiani-Guzzo, PDRA at the University of Edinburgh (Last update: 27/February/2025)

-Managing the database consists of 3 steps:
+Managing the database consists of the following steps:

 1. Set up environment to be able to run the necessary scripts
 2. Create a schema in the database